gSantosP/productRegister/README.md

 # productRegister
-Product Register, Full Stack application that allows  the user to register their products.
+Product Register is a Full Stack application that allows  the user to register their products.